spellerberg/quire-rife/content/chapter3.md

 In the fall of 1851, General Brooke decided to end the experiment with State troops.
 He may have felt that he had achieved his goal of pushing the Indians west of the line of forts or he may have realized the impossibility of doing so.
 Two other factors may have prompted General Brooke to change his strategy.
 After Congress voted to pay Texas to settle its land claims in New Mexico Territory in 1850, every appropriation involving Texas came under intense scrutiny.
 Congress would have denied further funding for the employment of State troops if Congress believed Federal infantry troops could do the same job at half the cost.[^166] Another factor involved the often erratic and unprofessional behavior of the rangers.[^167] The ranging company stationed near Rio Grande City (opposite Camargo) became involved as mercenaries in the so-called Merchant War.
 Their actions angered the Governor[^168] and General Brooke dismissed all five companies of Texas rangers in federal service after that incident.
 On September 23, 1851, after the third six-month term of service expired, the experiment ended and Wallace’s Company was mustered out after a year and a half of service.[^169]

-[^1]: Carlysle Graham Raht, *The Romance of Davis Mountains and Big Bend Country: A History,* (El Paso, Texas: The Rahtbooks Company, 1919), 49-51
+[^1]: Carlysle Graham Raht, *The Romance of Davis Mountains and Big Bend Country: A History,* (El Paso: The Rahtbooks Company, 1919), 49-51
-[^2]: Clayton Williams, *Never Again, Texas: 1848-1861,* (San Antonio, TX: The Naylor Co., 1969), 9,39; (562, p.
-233) Albert D. Richardson, *Beyond the Mississippi: From the Great River to the Great Ocean, 1857-1867,* (Hartford, Conn: American Publishing Co., 1867), 233
+[^2]: Clayton Williams, *Never Again, Texas: 1848-1861,* (San Antonio: The Naylor Co., 1969), 9,39; Albert D. Richardson, *Beyond the Mississippi: From the Great River to the Great Ocean, 1857-1867,* (Hartford, Conn: American Publishing Co., 1867), 233
 [^3]: August Santleben, *A Texas Pioneer,* (New York and Washington: The Neale Publishing Co, 1910), 258
 [^4]: Darren L. Ivey, *The Texas Rangers: A Registry and History,* (Jefferson, NC: McFarland & Company Inc., 2010), 75
 [^5]: Santleben, *A Texas Pioneer,* 256